 The Later You Are, The Longer it Takes?

-If it were true, there would be an acceleration towards infinity, and that is simply not always the case -albeit it might be with certain project that were impossible to begin with, but those are a different case-.
+If it were true, there would be an acceleration towards infinity, and that is simply not always the case -albeit it might be with certain projects that were impossible to begin with, but those are a different case-.

 The More Bankruptcies, The Better?